 Perhaps it was my historical lack of confidence and self belief but as a teenager I never dreamed of being a Hollywood Actress or Madonna.
 I always wanted to be in one of thise cool girl groups.
 I never even wanted to be the lead singer, I think I would have happily been the annoying blondie on the end bopping her pigtails around and giving the peace sign on the cover of Smash Hits.
 In all honestly I think being in a girl band would have been one of best ways of securing my inevitable marriage to Mark Owen or Nick Carter (depending on which half of the 90’s we’re talking about)

-After all the early grunge and brit pop was out the way there was a massive wave of Girl Bands on the scene, some great (All Saints, Spice Girls, N-Tyce) and some not so great (ahem Vanilla ahem) but all of them looked like they were having so much fun and I wanted to be in their gang too.
+After all the early grunge and brit pop was out the way there was a massive wave of Girl Groups on the scene, some great (All Saints, Spice Girls, N-Tyce) and some not so great (ahem Vanilla ahem) but all of them looked like they were having so much fun and I wanted to be in their gang too.
 Below is a break down of the best 90’s girlbands ever to get their belly rings out on Top of the Pops, along with some of the great pop songs that came along with them…

 *if you’re interested in seeing what the boys were up to in the 90s check out my A-Z of 90s Boybands post too.